DUI Defense

 Our firm will carefully examine the evidence to establish whether field sobriety and blood alcohol tests were correctly administered.
 We will look at the history of the arresting officer to determine whether he or she has a history of making things up just to get an arrest.
 If there are any violations of your constitutional rights, we will seek the exclusion of evidence and/or the dismissal of charges, if appropriate.

-What To Do if You Get a DUI?
+What Should You Do If You Get a DUI in Sarasota?

 Getting a DUI (Driving Under the Influence) is a serious matter that can have significant legal and personal consequences.
 If you find yourself in this situation, here are some important steps to take: